matthewdev309/Multi-Tiered/content/pages/projects/project-one.md

 colors: colors-a
 date: '2024-09-26'
 client: ''
-description: The website is finally live home for our projects and other developments
+description: The website is finally live a home for our projects and other developments
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg